 Jyoti is a qualified Chartered Accountant with international experience spanning several continents.
 She joined Bantani in 2020 and is excited to constantly learn at work.

 Megan has a background in EFL and CLIL education, with classroom experience in Europe and Asia.
 She also studied for a Master’s in Intercultural Communication and Translation, specialising in the public sector during time which she received a MAEC grant to work on placement in the US.
-She joins Bantani as Communications Assistant after previously holding the same role at a Madrid-based non-profit.
+She joins Bantani as Communication Lead after previously being Communication Assistant at a Madrid-based non-profit.

 Policy & Research Assistant